XtherDevTeam/CyberWaifu-v2/Usage.md

 # Prerequisite

 1. First initialize conda environment by executing `initialize.sh`
-2. Attain a api key from `aistudio.google.com` from `Google AI Studio`
+2. Attain a api key from [Google AI Studio](https://aistudio.google.com)
 3. Add your api key into project by editing `config.py`

 # Add a new character